Diane Rehm

-Diane Rehm (/ˈriːm/; born Diane Aed; September 21, 1936) is an American journalist and the host of Diane Rehm: On My Mind podcast, produced at WAMU, which is licensed to American University in Washington, D.C..
-She also hosts a monthly book club series, Diane Rehm Book Club, at WAMU.
-Rehm is the former American public radio talk show host of The Diane Rehm Show, which was distributed nationally and internationally by National Public Radio.
-The show was produced at WAMU.
+Diane Rehm (/ˈriːm/; born Diane Aed; September 21, 1936) is an American journalist.
+She is best known as the former host of The Diane Rehm Show, a public radio talk show produced from 1979 to 2016 by WAMU in Washington, D.C.
+An advocate for the right to die, Rehm has written a book and co-produced a PBS documentary about end-of-life care and the right-to-die movement titled When My Time Comes.

 Rehm had announced her plans to retire from hosting the show after the 2016 elections.
 The final program was recorded and distributed on December 23, 2016.
 Rehm announced she was going to host a weekly podcast, which she began doing in January 2017.

 Rehm is the co-producer, narrator, and interviewer of When My Time Comes, distributed by PBS stations across the country.
 Her book by the same name was published in 2020 by Knopf.
 The Washington Post describes Rehm as a leading voice in the right to die debate.